rekmus/silgy/README.md

 ### Empty application = static web server

-This is just extremely fast static web server.
-It'll look for `index.html` in [res](https://github.com/silgy/silgy#res) directory if no resource is requested.
+This is just an extremely fast static web server.
+If no resource is requested it'll look for `index.html` in [res](https://github.com/silgy/silgy#res) directory.
 If requested file is not present in `res` nor `resmin`, it'll return 404.

 ```source.c++
 void silgy_app_main(int ci)